techidaily/site-facebook-clips/source/_posts/navigating-fb-timing-and-tools-without-a-price-tag.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1977032/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-Option 1: Select “Reschedule” to set a new date and time.

-Option 2: Tap “Remove Schedule” to move the post to draft and then edit it.

-Option 3: Click “Delete” and you will be asked whether you are sure you want to delete.

-That’s how to deal with the unforeseen circumstances when they happen.

 ## Should You Use Third Party Tools to Schedule?

 As to whether it’s safe to use third-party tools to schedule Facebook posts has been a debate amongst many marketers.